Staple of Video Games

 - Another example from the Warcraft universe: the Tomb of Sargeras.
 Heck, the terrain type that was used to make these maps for The Frozen Throne is named 'Sunken Ruins' in the editor.

 - Should be pointed out that by the time we encounter any of the 'Sunken Ruins' locations in TFT, they've been raised from the ocean floor.

 - Cataclysm has the Sunken City of Vashj'ir and the town of Duskhaven in Gilneas, which gets flooded during the Worgen Starting zone because of the cataclysm.

-- Wario Land 2 had the very aptly named 'Ruins at the bottom of the sea' as a secret world/level.
+- Wario Land II had the very aptly named "Ruins at the Bottom of the Sea" as a secret world/level.

 - In X-COM: Terror From The Deep, you shot down alien craft all over the world, then went to capture or kill them.
 This happened around underwater ruins an awful lot.
 The Atlateans must have had a global civilization.